Denali Commission

-The Denali Commission is a federal agency in the US based in Anchorage, Alaska that provides critical utilities, infrastructure, and economic support throughout Alaska.
+The Denali Commission is a federal agency in the US based in Anchorage, Alaska that provides utilities, infrastructure, and economic support throughout Alaska.

 History

-It was established in 1998 by the Denali Commission Act of 1998 which was part of an omnibus appropriations bill.
-Since 2015, it has been assisting Alaskan communities whose existence is threatened by rising sea levels caused by climate change.
+The Denali Commission was established in 1998 by the Denali Commission Act of 1998 which was part of an omnibus appropriations bill.
+Since 2015, it has been assisting Alaskan communities threatened by rising sea levels caused by climate change.

-As of 2019, it has a budget of over $46 million.
+As of 2019, it had a budget of over $46 million.

 Governance

-Modeled on the Appalachian Regional Commission, the Denali Commission is led by a Federal Co-Chair.
-Unlike similar commissions, the Federal Co-Chair for the Denali Commission is appointed by the Secretary of Commerce rather than by the President with the advice and consent of the Senate.
+Modeled on the Appalachian Regional Commission, the Denali Commission is led by a federal Co-Chair.
+Unlike similar commissions, the federal Co-Chair is appointed by the Secretary of Commerce rather than by the President with the advice and consent of the Senate.
 As a single state commission, its state co-chair is the Governor of Alaska.
 The remaining membership consists of the University of Alaska president; the Alaska Municipal League president; the Alaska Federation of Natives president; the Alaska State AFL-CIO president; and the Associated General Contractors of Alaska president.